CIMIL/MusicalMetaverseElkLiveAudio/README.md

 - ticks: the timestamp of the event
 - peer: the NetworkSceneId of the Peer that emitted the event
 - event: the name of the event (`Block Interaction`)
-- arg1: a JSON object containing various fields
+- arg1: a JSON object containing the details of the event
   - type: either `Entered` or `Exited`
   - network: either `Local` or `Remote`, describes if the interaction emitted by you or by someone else.
 Useful to measure latency.
   - note: the MIDI note of the block that has been played